 “What nasty shit?”

-“I told Paula and Susan you were crazy.
+“I told Paula and Susan you were crazy, a monster.
 A real whack job and you might attack them.
 I told Jenny, too.
 I don’t think she believed me, though.”

 “Bryson.
 What are you talking about?”

 “Those girls.
 They weren’t good enough for you.
 And they were coming between us.
 I couldn’t let them take you away from me.
 I need you.
 You complete me.
 You belong to me.”

 “Oh shit, Bryson.
 What did you do?”

 “Nothing much.
 Susan was easy.
 I scared her a little with some phone calls and scratching around her condo.
 Once she thought it was you, she left.
 Paula was harder.
 I ended up sending her some stupid stuff, dead flowers, cut up doll.
 It scared her real good.”
 I watched as he told me this and his face lightened as if he was enjoying the memory.
 Then his face crumpled again.